testtestProblem/UWP_Extention_Two_Way_Communication/README.md

 # Why need UWP extention
 Universal Windows Platform (UWP).
 It has delicate UI by XAML.
-But it can not support a lot of WIN32 function.
+However, it does not support many WIN32 functions.
-That is why we need UWP extention to unlimited it ability.
+This is why we require UWP extensions to enhance its capabilities

 # Project describe
 * Testing paltform: visual studio 2019
 * Minimum requirement: Win10, version 1809
 * Function describe: UWP through Windows Desktop Extensions for the UWP tool side loading Winform.
-Uwp can communicate with Winform, Winform can reply it.
+Uwp can communicate with Winform, Winform can reply to UWP.
 * Compile sample: UWP can not run at any CPU, and target should set Windows Application Packaging Project.
 ![image](https://github.com/testtestProblem/UWP_extention/assets/107662393/b60b14bc-4c7e-4bba-9e72-c146665b3147)